fabiandev/sbnc/README.md

 Sbnc::start();
 ```

-Be sure to include and start sbnc before any other output has been done as it makes use of sessions and
+Be sure to include and start sbnc before any other output has started, as it makes use of sessions and
 header redirects!

 #### Create a form